daviddigital/powrbotclient/README.md

 3. Click on DEVELOPER.

 ## Secret Key
 Use Secret Key to make API Requests.
-You find secret key in developer section.
-See below **Examples**.
+You can find secret key in developer section.
+See **Examples** below .

 ## Powrbotclient
 We have developoed lightweight wrapper to interact with Powrbot API.
 Install Powrbotclient